 7. Term and Termination.

 7.3 Termination for Insolvency.
-We may terminate this Agreement effective immediately upon sending you an email notice if you: (a) terminate or suspend your business; (b) become insolvent, admit in writing your inability to pay your debts as they mature, or make an assignment for the benefit of creditors; (c) become subject to control of a trustee, receiver or similar authority or any bankruptcy or insolvency proceeding.
+We may terminate this Agreement effective immediately upon sending you an email notice if you: (a) become insolvent, admit in writing your inability to pay your debts as they mature, or make an assignment for the benefit of creditors; or (b) become subject to control of a trustee, receiver or similar authority or any bankruptcy or insolvency proceeding.

-10.1 Indemnification by Customer.
-You will defend and indemnify us against any third party claim arising from or relating to: (a) Your Content; (b) any infringement or misappropriation of any Intellectual Property Rights by you, your customers, your end users or your suppliers; (c) violation of law by you; (d) your use of the Service Offering in violation of this Agreement, or (e) your use of any Third Party Content.
-We will (a) provide you with notice of the claim within a reasonable period of time after learning of the claim; and (b) reasonably cooperate in response to your requests for assistance.
+10.1 Indemnification by You.
+You will defend and indemnify us against any third party claim arising from or relating to: (a) Your Content; (b) any infringement or misappropriation of any Intellectual Property Rights by you, Users or your suppliers in connection with your use of the Service Offering; (c) any violation of law by you or Users in connection with use of the Service Offering; (d) your or Users’ use of the Service Offering in violation of this Agreement, or (e) your or Users’ use of any Third Party Content.
+We will (1) provide you with notice of the claim within a reasonable period of time after learning of the claim; and (2) reasonably cooperate in response to your requests for assistance.
 You may not settle or compromise any indemnified claim without our prior written consent.